Menu

 Position: CTO, Numenta

-College and Class Year: Arts, 1986
+College and Class Year: Arts and Sciences, 1986

 Tell us about what you're doing with your life, including what brought you to the Bay Area: